-In this fast-changing world which is highly reliant on supply chain optimization, cost efficiency, timeliness, and consistent service, shippers, importer, exporters and others involved in the supply chain must make a determination on which freight forwarder to select for their international and domestic logistic needs.
+In this fast-changing world that is highly reliant on supply chain optimization, cost efficiency, timeliness, and consistent service, shippers, importer, exporters, and others involved in the supply chain must decide on which freight forwarder to select for their international and domestic logistic needs.

 What you will learn in this article:

 - BASIC SHIPPING NOTIONS/TERMINOLOGY/ABBREVIATIONS

 - BASIC FREIGHT FORWARDING TERMS

 - QUESTIONS YOU MUST ASK YOURSELF BEFORE CONTACTING AN INTERNATIONAL FREIGHT FORWARDER